Mönlam

 During the Nyungne practice, there are 4 main lessons that are followed every day.
 Each of these lessons has a further 4 branches which makes 16 lessons in total.

-The first main lesson is Ngöndro.
+The 1st main lesson is Ngöndro.
 It is a preliminary practice in which the practitioners first cleanse and purify their bodies and dress in clean clothing before entering the puja hall.
-Second, they offer mandalas to the Gurus, Buddhas and Bodhisattvas, and Lineage Gurus while reciting Refuge prayers and giving rise to Bodhicitta (the aspiration to attain Enlightenment in order to help all beings).
-Third, they chant confession and forgiveness prayers.
-Fourth, they take eight seals for one day for following the 8 Mahayana Precepts.
+They then offer mandalas to the Gurus, Buddhas and Bodhisattvas, and Lineage Gurus while reciting Refuge prayers and giving rise to Bodhicitta (the aspiration to attain Enlightenment in order to help all beings).
+They then chant confession and forgiveness prayers.
+Finally, they take 8 seals for 1 day for following the 8 Mahayana Precepts.

-The second main lesson is Ngo Shi.
-First, the practitioners clean and prepare mandalas with beautiful decorations and consecrate the object of the puja.
-Second, they recite Refuge prayers, give rise to Bodhicitta, and chant prayers to accumulate merit.
-Third, they do a self-visualization where they visualize themselves as the 1000 armed Avalokiteśvara and chant long, average, and concise mantras of Avalokiteśvara.
-Fourth, they perform a front visualization where they visualize Avalokiteśvara in the form of themselves and again chant long, average, and concise mantras of Avalokiteśvara.
+The 2nd main lesson is Ngo Shi.
+To start, the practitioners clean and prepare mandalas with beautiful decorations and consecrate the object of the puja.
+Next, they recite Refuge prayers, give rise to Bodhicitta, and chant prayers to accumulate merit.
+After this, they do a self-visualization where they visualize themselves as the 1000 armed Avalokiteśvara and chant long, average, and concise mantras of Avalokiteśvara.
+Finally, they perform a front visualization where they visualize Avalokiteśvara in the form of themselves and again chant long, average, and concise mantras of Avalokiteśvara.

-The third main lesson, Thun Tsam, is a post-meditation activity between formal practices.
-First, Sagjhyong Topa is performed during which the practitioners accumulate merit, clear out obscurations, and praise Avalokiteśvara and the Gurus with melodious songs.
+The 3rd main lesson, Thun Tsam, is a post-meditation activity between formal practices.
+Initially, Sagjhyong Topa is performed during which the practitioners accumulate merit, clear out obscurations, and praise Avalokiteśvara and the Gurus with melodious songs.
 The main praise is composed by Gelongma Palmo (Bikshuni Sri).
 While reciting her prayer, the practitioners prostrate and remember the qualities of Avalokiteśvara while also visualizing Bikhsuni Sri just above their heads, helping and motivating them.
-Second, the practitioners read supplication prayers.
-Third, pujas and tormas are offered to Dharmapalas, Nagas, and Bhumipatis (landlords) for protection during the practice.
-Fourth, 4 to 5 different types of Mönlam prayers are performed.
+Next, the practitioners read supplication prayers.
+Then, pujas and tormas are offered to Dharmapalas, Nagas, and Bhumipatis (landlords) for protection during the practice.
+Finally, 4 to 5 different types of Mönlam prayers are performed.

-The fourth main lesson, Je Kyi Jya Wa, consists of the concluding prayers.
-First, the practitioners perform prayers to seek forgiveness for the mistakes of repetition, mispronunciation, and other errors made during the Nyungne.
+The 4th main lesson, Je Kyi Jya Wa, consists of the concluding prayers.
+Firstly, the practitioners perform prayers to seek forgiveness for the mistakes of repetition, mispronunciation, and other errors made during the Nyungne.
 They also confess, regret, and ask for forgiveness for the times they felt dullness and agitation.
-Second, the practitioners receive the accomplishments or siddhis.
-Third, they perform prayers called ‘entering into and emerging from’ because the self and front visualization practice should emerge at the end of the puja.
-Fourth, participants perform dedication prayers and prayers of auspiciousness.
+Next, the practitioners receive the accomplishments or siddhis.
+They then perform prayers called ‘entering into and emerging from’ because the self and front visualization practice should emerge at the end of the puja.
+Finally, participants perform dedication prayers and prayers of auspiciousness.

 May Avalokiteśvara grace us and remind us that the root of peace and happiness is Lord Buddha’s Teachings.
 In the heart of every being, may there be Compassion and Wisdom.
 May the Teachings flourish in the world!

-If you are unable to make an offering but would like to be included in prayers performed during the 17 Day Fasting Retreat (Nyungne) at Nagi Nunnery, please send your name(s) to [email protected].
+If you are unable to make an offering but would like to be included in the prayers the nuns perform during the 17 Day Fasting Retreat (Nyungne) at Nagi Nunnery, please send your name(s) to [email protected].